JoaoEdison/ocrc/README.md

 Run makefile in `src` folder.
 You will get three executable codes:

-* *init_net.out*, the program that generate the raw neural network.
+* `init_net.out`, the program that generate the raw neural network.

-* *training.out*, the training program.
+* `training.out`, the training program.

-* *view.out*, one program to see the results.
+* `view.out`, a program to see the results.

-These programs look for the `weights` file in the current working directory to save and load the neural network.
+These programs look for the `weights` file, created by `init_net.out`, in the current working directory to save and load the neural network.

 ## Usage

-Firstly, it is necessary to configure the neural network format in the `init_net.c` and recompile it with the make command.
+You can configure the neural network format in the `init_net.c` and recompile it with the make command.
 Afterwards, `init_net.out` is called to generate the network, in the `weights` file.
+Or use the already trained `weights` file that comes in with it.
+(WARNING: this program overwrites `weights` on every call)

 `training.out` has several training options, feel free to try them out.
 It is necessary to inform the absolute path for the training and test directories, respectively, in the `dataset_paths` and `test_paths` files that you need to create, they need read permissions.
-One path must be informed per line, each of which corresponds to the class of its line in the file.
+One absolute path must be informed per line, each of which corresponds to the class of its line in the file.

 The `view.out` program is used to check the recognitions made by the network and also has several options.